-- Food and beverages may only be stored and consumed outside of the hospital or in the kitchen, changing rooms, staff offices, room for night shift staff, and intern's room. - In the kitchens of the Small Animal Hospital, a refrigerator and a microwave to store and heat food or beverage intended for human use are present.
-This refrigerator and microwave are not used for medical use, neither for storage of medication, samples or other medical equipment.
+- Food and beverages may only be stored and consumed outside of the hospital or in the kitchen, changing rooms, staff offices, room for night shift staff, and intern's room. - In the kitchens of the Small Animal Hospital, a refrigerator and a microwave to store and heat food or beverages intended for human use are present.
+This refrigerator and microwave are not used for medical use, nor storage of medication, samples or other medical equipment.
 No other form of storage of medication, samples or other medical equipment is allowed in the kitchen.

-- Food and beverages are specifically forbidden to be stored or consumed in animal patient care areas. - Animal patients are not tolerated in any areas where food and beverages are allowed to be stored or consumed. - Food and beverages should not be left out for long periods as this promotes bacterial growth and the occurrence of foodborne illness. - Refrigerators used to store food or medications for animal patients must not be used to store food or beverage intended for human use. - All encountered food and beverages that are left unattended will be disposed immediately.
-Food and beverages should be marked with the possessor's name, otherwise it may be disposed without permission at cleaning.
+- Food and beverages are forbidden to be stored or consumed in animal patient care areas. - Animal patients are not tolerated in areas where food and beverages are allowed to be stored or consumed. - Food and beverages should not be left out for long periods as this promotes bacterial growth and foodborne illness. - Refrigerators to store food or medications for animal patients must not be used to store food or beverages intended for human use. - All encountered food and beverages that are left unattended will be disposed of immediately.
+Food and beverages should be marked with the possessor's name, otherwise, they may be disposed of without cleaning permission.